Apply Now

 3. Hosts events for Black History Month, Lunar New Year, Pride, Women's History Month etc

-4. Hosts monthly open forums for faculty/staff to explore DEI topics.
+4. Hosts monthly open forums for faculty/staff to explore social justice topics.

-5. Provides monthly educational materials on different diversity and inclusion topics, including food insecurity, racial and gender issues, respecting people with disabilities, and other social justice issues
+5. Provides monthly educational materials on different social justice topics, including food insecurity, racial and gender issues, respecting people with disabilities, and other social justice issues

 6. Developed student Social Justice & Inclusion Facebook group and have hosted sustained dialogue conversations with student body.